MKRNaqeebi/GenAlima/about.md

 Provide leadership with AI-powered insights aggregated from across all business systems for data-driven decision making.

+### **Generate Legal Documents or Professional Letters**

+Streamline the creation of legal documents and professional letters with AI-generated templates and content suggestions.

+### **Real time help in meetings (cheating)**

+Provide instant access to relevant information and document snippets during meetings for seamless collaboration.

 ## 🏗️ Technology Stack

 ### **Backend Infrastructure**